asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 A lot of this focus is about "being able to move developers" between teams.
 That is another patently false idea in the industry.
 Moving people between teams is a topic for another day.
-For further reading, read what [Kent Beck]() wrote about team continuity in his book, Extreme Programming Explained.
-There he describes moving people constantly into and out of teams is a false optimization.
+For further reading, read what [Kent Beck](https://twitter.com/KentBeck) wrote about team continuity in his book, Extreme Programming Explained.
+There he describes moving people constantly into and out of teams is a false optimization, for some of the reasons I've noted above.

 Unfortunately, all of this shared infrastructure creates more cross-team dependencies that slows teams down because they cannot completely own a feature